alan-turing-institute/data-safe-haven-team/WaysofWork.md

 The proposed structure responds to an ask from the project team to increase communication, organization and collaboration with the least possible amount of meeting time or fixed synchronous co-working time.

+## Ways of work principles

+Ways of work is not only about reporting.
+It needs to help team members work better together and make your work visible.
+Process should be adjusted if they do not do this.

+Ways of work process should adhere to the following principles,

+- You should only have to report in one place
+- Reporting should not be an unreasonable burden
+- What we collect must be useful and must not be busywork Ways this may be helpful could include
+  - Preventing duplication of effort or clashing
+  - Promoting collaborative work
+  - Providing a place to ask for help or lend assistance
+- Ways of work make work and workload visible
+- Each role's responsibilities related to ways of work are clear
+  - All team members
+    - Report work, group work into stories, include links whenever possible
+    - Report blockers and ask for help
+    - Discuss and propose what to work on in the short term
+    - Be aware of other team members' work
+  - Project management
+    - Process reports
+    - Assess workload and prioritise effort
+    - Produce necessary metrics
+  - Project Leaders
+    - Strategic level steering (in monthly meetings)
+    - Ensure project continuity
+      Using data gathered from reporting to create
+      - Reports to funders and stakeholders
+      - Applications for future funding

 ## Main elements

 - Stories: issues reflecting the project strategic goals, planning and reporting is done based on them